-As I have indicated, American households face both individual and institutional barriers that deter saving.
-These barriers are often multiplied for lower-income households.
-However, demographic characteristics, perceptions, attitudes toward saving, deficits in financial education, and other individual features are difficult targets for policy intervention.
-Institutional factors offer more promising opportunities for reform, and institutional changes can have far-reaching impact.
+As I have indicated, American households, particularly those with lower incomes, face both individual and institutional barriers to saving.
+Individual characteristics that preclude people from saving-such as perceptions and attitudes towards saving, lack of financial education, and other individual features-are difficult to impact through policy interventions.16 Therefore, policy work on savings should focus on changing institutional barriers to saving, a framework which provides more promising opportunities for reform and impact at a larger scale.
 I wish to discuss several institutional factors and their effects on household saving behavior.